 If you decide to coordinate outfits, avoid coordinating colors and styles.
 That might seem easy enough, but you must consider your wedding venue.
 For instance, you may choose black-tie attire because you’ll attend an elegant event like a ballroom dance.
 However, your wedding ceremony might be outdoors in front of a colorful backdrop.

 You should consider your style as well.
 Do you prefer to go all out or keep things simple?
 Are you going for elegance or comfort?
-Once you’ve answered these questions, you can begin to select appropriate outfits.
+Once you’ve answered these questions, you can select appropriate outfits.

 To look professional yet comfortable, try wearing solid-colored clothing.
-Avoid patterns and bold prints when possible; instead, opt for subtle colors that blend naturally.
+Avoid patterns and bold prints when possible; opt for subtle colors that blend naturally.

 If you’re unsure what to wear, visit a local department store or boutique to find inspiration.
 Or browse online boutiques to see which styles are popular among your intended audience.